pkuecuekyan/PXAlertView/README.md

 # PXAlertView

-PXAlertView is a UIAlertView replacement similar to the style in iOS 7 but with a block based API and the ability to customise the styling and add custom views.
+PXAlertView is a block-based, customizable, stylable UIAlertView replacement.
+It fits harmoniously into the iOS 7/8 look-and-feel.
+Alerts can also be enhanced with any custom UIView.
+[PXAlertView](https://github.com/alexanderjarvis/PXAlertView) has been expanded to include a cancellable pie-style or spinner-style activity indicator.

 ## Preview
 ![Demo Animation](animation.gif)